Giada15/My-hobby-website/README.md

 - Fully responsive design using Bootstrap
 - Clean and accessible layout
 - Organized project structure
-- Custom CSS for styling tweaks and CSS animations
+- Custom CSS styling for a personalized look
-- Simple and beginner-friendly codebase
+- CSS animations

 ## 📁 Technologies Used